aviidlee/twofold_oberwolfach/README.md

 The code is a brute-force search for twofold 2-starters, as defined in the 2012 paper "2-starters, graceful labelings, and a doubling construction for the Oberwolfach Problem" by Marco Buratti and Tommaso Traetta (http://www.ams.org/mathscinet-getitem?mr=2974194).
+At the moment, the code is only designed to work for twofold OPs of **EVEN order**.

 So far, all problem instances have a starter.
 The list of starters are contained in the `results` folder.
 The vertices are labelled from 0 to n-1, and n-1 is the infinity vertex.